 Bob Rafelson also produced Easy Rider, and the two films are often compared in because they focus on that other American Dream: not prosperity, but freedom.
-Unlike those other other films and books about the counterculture, though, Five Easy Pieces is a film with far more to say than that infantile protestation, "I'll do what I want."
+Unlike those other other films and books about counter culture, though, Five Easy Pieces is a film with far more to say than that infantile protestation, "I'll do-what-I-want".
 It's certainly not about youthful hope or being earnest.

 Escape weighed heavily on my mind when I was 17.
 I am from Wandsworth, an insipid little colony in south-west London that became a hatchery for the future Foxtons estate agents of the world.
 Wandsworth is not really London.
 It's London for people who would rather live in the Zone 2 version of the Home Counties.
 I spent as much time as I could away from their VE Day parties and real ale.
 In this sense, Bobby's story gelled quite nicely with my contempt for anything too earnest or cheerful.
 Whatever didn't suit him, he just threw out.